The Bankrate promise

 - Limit credit inquiries.
 When you apply for new lines of credit, a hard inquiry is applied to your credit report.
 While this only dings your credit score a tad, you don’t want to apply for a ton of new credit cards all at once.
 Do thorough research when you are on the market for a new credit card, and be sure to only apply for the one that will best suit your financial needs.

 However, if you are looking for a mortgage or auto loan, inquiries made within a period of time that is a “shopping window” will be counted as only one credit inquiry and will not negatively impact your credit score.

 The bottom line

 Improving your credit score is all about building good credit habits and maintaining those habits over time.
 Keep in mind that it takes time to build a strong credit score.
-If you are recovering from a few financial setbacks or simply looking to improve your credit score by a few points, paying your bills on time, maintaining a low credit utilization and limiting new credit inquiries will put you on the right track towards the credit score of your dreams.
-Or perhaps, the credit score of a lenders’ dreams.
+If you are recovering from a financial setback or simply looking to improve your credit score, paying your bills on time, maintaining a low credit utilization and limiting new credit inquiries will put you on the right track toward the credit score of your dreams.